 Actually, it's not so much that I disagree with Marohn; it's just difficult to imagine the contraction of services in areas away from a healthy city's core.
 Among other reasons, Marohn's proposals won't happen because so many decision-makers live in the very places he has declared untenable.
 It just isn't fathomable.

 Downtown Grand Forks is a great place.
 After all, it's where the Herald decided to rebuild post-flood.
 And Marohn's approach is interesting, even intriguing.

 It's just too wild and far-flung to imagine coming to pass.

 It's just too wild to imagine.
 I respect that; he's right.
-It is wild to imaging that a continent of thoughtful people would throw away thousands of years of knowledge on how to build successful places, embark on a massive social, cultural and financial experiment, take on hordes of debt in the name of growth and then call it all the normal way things are done.
+It is wild to imagine that a continent of thoughtful people would throw away thousands of years of knowledge on how to build successful places, embark on a massive social, cultural and financial experiment, take on hordes of debt in the name of growth and then call it all the normal way things are done.
 Yet, that's what we did.
-It's also wild to image it coming to an end, to step back and ponder the ways in which what can't be maintained won't be maintained, what it actually means to correct a mistake made on such a grand scale.
+It's also wild to imagine it coming to an end, to step back and ponder the ways in which what can't be maintained won't be maintained, what it actually means to correct a mistake made on such a grand scale.